asntech/biasaway/docs/modules.rst

     biasaway m -f path/to/FASTA/file/my_fasta_file.fa

-This will output the sequence as stdout.
+It will output the generated sequences on stdout.
 If you wish to save the sequences in a specific file, you can type:

 .. code-block:: bash